knork-fork/zet-gtfs-backend/README.md

 Data is polled periodically (default: every 5 minutes) from official ZET API (https://www.zet.hr/odredbe/datoteke-u-gtfs-formatu/669).

-As a good will mechanism, ff no activity is detected for certain time (default: 10 minutes) the app will stop polling the API until activity is detected again.
+As a good will mechanism, if no activity is detected for certain time (default: 10 minutes) the app will stop polling the API until activity is detected again.

 ### Installation